Cookie

 We used FlexiHub for Mac for this guide.

-First, download and install it in the Applications.
+First, register for a FlexiHub account, download and install it in the Applications.
 Do it for all Macs that need shared access to the webcam.

 To begin sharing webcam on a host computer running macOS, follow these steps: